amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 module.exports = router;
 ```

-All this is doing, is replying to the GET commands and returning a hard-coded list of todos.
+All this is doing is replying to the GET commands and returning a hard-coded list of todos.
-We will replace it later, to get data from mongo instead.
+We will replace it later to get data from mongo instead.

 Then we need to register the route as follows: